Embark on a flavorful journey as we explore 15 different types of tea, showcasing the diverse range of this widely loved beverage!

 Oolong tea on white background.

-Also known as Wulong or Wu long tea, oolong is a partially oxidized tea that falls between green tea and black tea in terms of oxidation levels.
-This gives oolong tea a unique flavor profile that varies depending on the degree of oxidation, ranging from light and floral to rich and fruity.
+Also known as Wulong or Wu long tea, oolong is a partially oxidized tea that falls between green tea and black tea in terms of oxidation used in making it.
+This gives oolong tea a unique flavor that varies from light and floral to rich and fruity.
 Oolong tea is often associated with Chinese and Taiwanese tea traditions, and some popular types of oolong tea include Tie Guan Yin, Da Hong Pao, and Oriental Beauty.

 Pu-erh Tea